 Leflunomide Dosage and Administration

 Daily dosing of 20 mg is recommended for treatment of patients with RA.
 A small cohort of patients (n=104), treated with 25 mg/day, experienced a greater incidence of side effects; alopecia, weight loss, liver enzyme elevations.
 Doses higher than 20 mg/day are not recommended.
 If dosing at 20 mg/day is not well tolerated clinically, the dose may be decreased to 10 mg daily.
+Liver enzymes should be monitored and dose adjustments may be necessary (see WARNINGS – Hepatotoxicity).
 Due to the prolonged half-life of the active metabolite of Leflunomide, patients should be carefully observed after dose reduction, since it may take several weeks for metabolite levels to decline.

 How is Leflunomide Supplied